-Many international students at ENC make an income by working an on campus job.
-On campus employment refers to any job on the ENC campus that is paid by the college.
-As an international student you may hold an hourly or stipend position on campus.
-You will not be eligible for any work-study positions as they are a part of a federally funded program.
+Many international students at ENC make an income by working an on-campus job.
+On-campus employment refers to any job on the ENC campus that is paid by the College.
+As an international student, you may hold an hourly or stipend position on campus.
+You will not be eligible for any work-study positions as they are part of a federally funded program.

 Submit a letter to the DSO that describes the type of work you will be doing, the department's affiliation with ENC, and the number of hours per week you will be working.

 ENC student employees are subject to certain limits.
-If you have multiple on campus jobs, please make sure that all your other employers are aware of your other jobs and that between all jobs you work no more than 20 hours per week.
+If you have multiple on-campus jobs, please make sure that all your supervisors are aware of your other jobs and that between all jobs you are strictly limited to no more than 20 hours per week.